What Is The Life Span of a Snake?

 Signs of Aging in Snakes

-Why Knowing Snake Lifespan Matters
+Why Knowing Snake Lifespan Matters?

 Understanding how long snakes live helps pet owners make informed decisions before bringing one home.
 Since many species can live for decades, especially in captivity, owning a snake is a long-term responsibility that requires planning and commitment.